ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 process established in this initial phase should NOT:

--  set strict mandatory policies regarding levels of coverage of code (regardless of the coverage criteria such as statements, branch, variable usage-definition), of data, of requirements and of risks;
+-  set strict mandatory policies regarding levels of coverage of code (regardless of the coverage criteria such as statements, branch, or variable usage-definition), of data, of requirements and of risks;
 -  systematically cover system-testing;
 -  rely on exploratory testing (which will be introduced later on);

--  define strict entry/exit conditions on the different CI stages to avoid creating stumbling blocks for teams;
+-  define strict entry/exit conditions for artefacts on the different CI stages to avoid creating stumbling blocks for teams;
 -  provide traceability of requirements and risks;
 -  be centered on “specification by example” yet.

+We will focus on these aspects in subsequent phases.

 On the other hand, the testing process should help creating testable software products, it should lead to a well-designed test automation